 R is for RETREAT.
 Whilst there’s friction in the air, there’ll be no calming the static.
 Until a calm and reasonable chat can be conducted, I’d advise you to drop the conversation ASAP.
 If, however, that person is an obscenely large dick and won’t stop prodding you, then you should feel no guilt in walking away for as long as you see fit.

 T is for TIME-OUT.
 Thinking time is key to problem-solving.
 Linking back to my last point, this is exactly why you need time away from the other person involved.
 Clarity can only be gaged when you finally have time to breathe.
 If your mind is packed with annoyances, it’ll only turn into a messy jumble.
 And if you’re not able to walk away from it and draw up a proper plan to sort it out, your irk for it won’t go anywhere either.
 We all have different ways of doing this.
 My release is through my writing (really?
 No sh*t, Sherlock) or singing – it’s usually a creative endeavour.
 Yours may be different.
 But whatever it is, use it to free some space up in your mind.
 You never know, by the time you’ve done that you may also find that the other person has already made reaching a decision far easier for you.
 Dicks tend to be impatient creatures.

 Ever since I started F.A.R.T.ing, it’s changed my life!
 By surrounding myself with positive people, new doors have been opened and my self-confidence has skyrocketed.
-Not to say that I ever stand in front of the mirror and think of myself as the next best thing since sliced bread, but I now have the ability to say, “yes!” to things I once upon a time would’ve thought twice about.
+Not to say that I ever stand in front of the mirror and think of myself as the next best thing since sliced bread, but I now have the ability to say, “yes!” to things I once would’ve thought twice about.
 At the end of the day, this life is your own.
-Letting dicks make it a misery is a waste of time.
+And allowing silly people make it a misery is a waste of time.

 So, if you can’t sort it out, blow it off.